symphonists/editor_for_symphony/README.md

 ## Usage

-This extension automatically adds a markdown editor to every Markdown textarea field on every entry page.
+This extension automatically adds a markdown editor to every Markdown-enabled textarea field on every Symphony entry page.

 ## Credits

-This a port of **Editor**, the markdown editor, by Hsiaoming Yang <https://github.com/lepture/editor>.
+This a port of **Editor**, the markdown editor by Hsiaoming Yang (<https://github.com/lepture/editor>).

-Basic demo of Editor, <http://lab.lepture.com/editor/>
+Basic demo of Editor: <http://lab.lepture.com/editor/>